Munawwar/react-global-states/README.md

    Well the library will only do a JS strict equality check (=== operator), unlike the first two levels where individual properties are checked.
 Render performance could take a hit if you nest the global store beyond 3 and more levels.
 So make sure if you do change 3rd or 4th level (or more) object, that you create a new 3rd level object everytime (using spread or whatever), so that component re-rendering is triggered.

-3. you can only connect to level 1 properties of the store which will be passed as is with same prop name to the component.
+3. You can only connect to level 1 properties of the store which will be passed as is with same prop name to the component.

    As mentioned in point #2, I strongly recommend 2 levels of store reactivity.
 So it only makes sense to restrict this and simply mention the L1 props you want to connect to.

    This is a good practice in redux I enforce anyway.
-In redux
+In redux:
 ```js
 mapStateToProp(({ user, cart }) => ({ user, cart })); // I don't recommend renaming props or transforming it in any way
 ```